dinosoeren/walls.dev/content/project/self-driving-car/index.md

 > “*You’re going to be one of our very first Self-Driving Car students!*”

 That was the subject line of the email I received from Udacity in 2016, and I still remember the jolt of excitement (and terror) that ran through me.
 Out of 11,000+ applicants, I was one of 250 accepted into the inaugural Self-Driving Car Engineer Nanodegree.
 The catch?
-I’d never even changed my own oil.
+I'd only driven a real car a handful of times.

 ## The Road to Autonomy: A Personal Journey

-I started the online extracurricular course while juggling my senior year at Colorado College, two thesis projects, and a job search that would eventually land me at Google.
-(Spoiler: I didn’t submit the final project to get my Udacity certificate, but I did get my dream job.)
+I started Udacity's online course while juggling my senior year at Colorado College, two thesis projects, and a job search that would eventually land me at Google.

 The Nanodegree was a wild ride through computer vision, deep learning, estimation, and control.
-Here’s how I went from drawing lines on road images to building a virtual car that could (mostly) drive itself.
+Here’s how I went from drawing lines on road images to unlocking the power of autonomous driving in a car simulator.

 - - -